hav0x45/class-things/README.md

-This is my class learning project, and object orienting
+This is my project where i started learning classes and object oriented programming.